yonkov/team-members-block/README.md

     npm i
     npm start

-### Frontend
+### React / Typescript
+This plugin uses typeScript with react.js to create a custom Gutenberg block.
+This is done to minimize potential errors and improve the project's predictability.
 No 3-rd party libraries are used for the output of the custom block.
 The overlay modal is a css-only solution - no js is used.
-### React / Typescript
-This plugin uses typeScript with react.js to create a custom Gutenberg block.
-This is done to minimize potential errors and improve the project's predictability

 ### Composer
 The plugin supports Composer and uses the following composer dependencies: